cniel-ud/cniel-website/content/research/informativeness.md

 ---
 title: "Quantifying the informativeness of similarity measurements"
 shortTitle: "Quantifying Informativeness"
+shortDescription: "In this paper, we describe an unsupervised measure for quantifying the 'informativeness' of correlation matrices formed from the pairwise similarities or relationships among data instances."

 authors: "Austin J. Brockmeier, Tingting Mu, Sophia Ananiadou, and John Y. Goulermas"
 journal: "Journal of Machine Learning Research"